-- A cut-off date will be established and displaced persons will be made aware that any land-related improvements made after the cut-off date shall not be eligible for compensation.
-The market traders and community will also be made aware through the City Council and traders' Unions that anyone entering the market as a trader or worker after the cut-off date will not be eligible for compensation; - Vulnerable people have been identified using a set of predefined criteria (section 4.4); - All PAPs have been engaged with during preparation of the RP through the surveys conducted and consultation meetings (Section 9) and this consultation will continue during implementation of the RP; - A Grievance Redress Mechanism (GRM) was established to receive and address, in a timely fashion, resettlement-related grievances raised by PAPs and other stakeholders (Section 14).
+- Fieldwork has been undertaken to identify the PAPs, and their eligibility for entitlements. - A cut-off date will be established and displaced persons will be made aware that any land-related improvements made after the cut-off date shall not be eligible for compensation.
+The market traders and community will also be made aware through the City Council and traders' Unions that anyone entering the market as a trader or worker after the cut-off date will not be eligible for compensation; - Vulnerable people have been identified using a set of predefined criteria (section 4.4); - All PAPs will be engaged with during preparation of the RP through the surveys conducted and consultation meetings (section 9) and this consultation will continue during implementation of the RP; - A Grievance Redress Mechanism (GRM) was be established and is being implemented to receive and address, in a timely fashion, resettlement-related grievances raised by PAPs and other stakeholders (section 14).
 The GRM will be available, also, for use during implementation of the RP until all resettlement-related activities are completed; - Traders will only be required to vacate their selling space after a Compensation Agreement has been signed and a transitional support has been paid.
-A similar agreement will be used for the workers; - The 366 affected traders who cannot be accommodated at the relocation site will be provided with additional support to self-relocate to spaces in other markets across the city; - Traders will be entitled to state their preference for a relocation site and best efforts will be made to accommodate their choices. - The private owners of fixed assets (such as fixed tables for example), will be entitled to salvage the materials, even if they are provided with compensation; - All livelihood restoration and standard of living improvement measures will be provided equally to men and women, with a range of measures specifically targeting the restoration of women's livelihoods; - Specific assistance measures will be provided to vulnerable PAPs during the resettlement implementation process, with the aim of ensuring that they are not disproportionately impacted by resettlement; - The implementation of the RP will be led by an independent RP implementation consultant recruited for the purpose, and shall be carefully monitored through internal monitoring and monthly reports, and a quarterly review during implementation.
-At all monitoring/evaluation stages, corrective actions will be recorded, addressed, and tracked until the corrective action is resolved, with the aim of improving the way in which the RP is implemented over time; - In cases where there is more than one owner of a fixed asset that is to be impacted (i.e., a couple in a legal union or other form of union that is legally recognised), cash compensation will be divided equally and paid to the bank accounts they specify, or into a single joint account they both have access to, or in a different way that is agreed by all parties;
+A similar agreement will be used for the workers; - The private owners of fixed assets (such as fixed shelves and tables for example), will be entitled to salvage the materials, even if they are provided with compensation; - All livelihood restoration and standard of living improvement measures will be provided equally to men and women, with a range of measures specifically targeting the restoration of women's livelihood conditions; - Specific assistance measures will be provided to vulnerable PAPs during the resettlement implementation process, with the aim of ensuring that they are not disproportionately impacted by resettlement; - The implementation of the RP will be led by an independent RP implementation consultant recruited for the purpose and will be carefully monitored through internal monitoring and monthly reports and a quarterly review during implementation.
+At all monitoring/evaluation stages, corrective actions will be recorded, addressed, and tracked until the corrective action is resolved, with the aim of improving the way in which the RP is implemented over time; - In cases where there is more than one owner of a fixed asset that is be impacted (i.e., a couple in a legal union or other form of union that is legally recognised), cash compensation will be divided equally and paid to the bank accounts they specify, or into a single joint account they both have access to, or in a different way that is agreed by all parties;

-• No individual names of traders will be included in the RP to maintain the confidentiality of the people involved.
+No individual names of traders will be included in the RP to maintain the confidentiality of the people involved.
 The personal data will be removed from the survey teams devices after the RP has been accepted, leaving the only copy on ELARD's main IT servers which are very secure.